claudiobizzotto/ipfs-rpi/README.md

 ## Installation

 Log into your system with an administrator account, like the default OS user.
-For example, on the Rapberry Pi, most operating systems will default to the `pi` user, whereas on the Orange Pi that's going to be `orangepi`.
+For example, on the Raspberry Pi, most operating systems will default to the `pi` user, whereas on the Orange Pi that's going to be `orangepi`.

 From any local directory, clone or download this repo, `cd` into it and run the installer: